What is an investment advisor?

 Investment advisors may charge commission, flat or hourly rates, advisory fees, or a combination.

-The benefits of an investment advisor are numerous, especially for those unfamiliar with investment strategies.
+The benefits of an investment advisor are numerous, especially for those unfamiliar with the investing process.

-Unbiased can match you with a financial advisor perfectly suited to meet your needs.
+Unbiased can match you with a financial advisor suited to meet your needs.

 What is an investment advisor?